Ayms/node-bot/README.md

 	xscript.onload or onreadystatechange --> do what you have to do with the output
 ````
-Output format (see more details below) : nike_shoes.gadgets=(Array containing the gadgets) (where 'nike_shoes' corresponds to the parameter 'name')
+Output format (see more details below) : nike_shoes.gadgets=(Array containing the gadgets) (where 'nike_shoes' does correspond to the parameter 'name')

 Example : xscript.onload=function() {alert(nike_shoes.gadgets)};

 	Note : if your regexp does contain "\" and if you pass it through a js var (Example above : $E('\\$|€')) make sure to double it.

-	Note2 : make sure the encoding of your files/browsers is utf-8
+	Note2 : make sure that the encoding of your files/browsers is utf-8

 ## Parameters :